the-indian-dev/sakuya-ac/README.md

 Well it started as an anti cheat... and now aims to add more features to make YSFlight more realstic server side for vanilla clients.

+## Test Server

+I have a server running at ``9m.theindiandev.in`` and port ``7915`` with [2ch map](https://w.atwiki.jp/ysflight/pages/26.html) and latest version of Sakuya AC and G Limiter at 20.
+It also has all the experimental options turned on.

+---

 ## **Features**
 - Intercepts and parses network packets to monitor gameplay.
 - Adds features like G Limiter and Smoke Emission on Death.